Local and Global Context-Based Pairwise Models for Sentence Ordering: Methodology

 \subsubsection{GlobalPair}

 With this model, we attempt to incorporate the Global context of a paragraph while predicting the pairwise ordering of two sentences.
-To this end, we use the transformer based self-attention mechanism \cite{vaswani2017attention}.
-Each transformer block has a multi- head self attention sub-layer and position wise FFNN sub- layer.
-Layer normalization \cite{lei2016layer} is also used after each sub-layer.
-The self-attention mechanism query is defined for query matrix $\mathtt{Q}$, key matrix $\mathtt{K}$ and value matrix $\mathtt{V}$ in the following way:
+To this end, we use the encoder of the transformer model as described by \citet{vaswani2017attention}, henceforth referred to as \textit{transformer\_encoder}.
+Each transformer block has a multi-head self attention sub-layer and position wise feed-forward neural network sub-layer.
+Layer normalization \cite{lei2016layer} is also used after each sub-layer, further details about this encoder architecture can be found in \cite{vaswani2017attention}.

-Where, $\mathtt{h}$ is the number of attention heads and $\mathtt{W_i^Q, W_i^K , W_i^V , W^O}$ are parameter matrices.
-More details regarding the transfomer mechanism can be found in \cite{vaswani2017attention}.